mwmlln/tails-on-trails/README.md

 * Value:
   The registered users can make posts about their information on dog-friendly nature trails.
 They can also view on other member's posts and communicate by leaving comments and likes.

+**Agile software development**
+Throughout development process of this site, agile development approach was taken using GitHub functions which are issues, milestones, iterations and Kanaban board.

 ### SCOPE

 **Features:**

   **Navigation menu** - The navigation menu is clear and consistent throughout the site to provide the users for easy navigation

   **Landing page** - The landing page has a brief description of the purpose of the site